 If an organization has been allocated funds for an announcement in the MU Info, it must fill out the MU Info Request Form on Engage.
 These forms will be reviewed by the ORG Vice Chair of Finance to ensure they meet guidelines, and then ORG will submit them for publication.
 All MU Info requests should be submitted on Engage by the Thursday before the desired publication date.
 This deadline ensures that the announcement will be accepted by MU Info for publication.

-If an organization was allocated Event Services funding, expect contact from the ORG Vice Chair of Finance, who will assist the organization with the payment process.
-If an organization has any questions about the preparation, use, or payment of Event Services funding, contact the Vice Chair of Finance.
+If an organization was allocated Operations and Events funding to host an event on-campus, expect contact from the ORG Vice Chair of Finance, who will assist the organization with the payment process.
+If an organization has any questions about the preparation, use, or payment of Operations and Events funding, contact the Vice Chair of Finance.

 ORG has compiled the information below to help organizations prepare travel reimbursements.
 If an organization have further questions, please contact us.